keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 ```

 > **Note**
-The event stream of the object contains more detailed informatio
+The event stream of the object contains more detailed information

 <details>
 <summary>Watch application state</summary>